forbiddenspiral/soc_vanilla-plus_mini_repack/README.md

 **General Notes:**

 - Core gameplay mechanics like ballistics, damage systems, AI, and player attributes remain unchanged from the vanilla game.
 Item consumable properties are modified by the Medicine Mod.
 - Due to time constraints and limited modding experience.
-An optional "Vanilla Twist Core" add-on is planned to potentially port these features directly from Vanilla Twist in the future.
+An optional "Alternative Ballistics Core" add-on is planned to potentially port these features directly from SRP in the future.
 - Original graphics and visuals are preserved.
 While graphical/texture mods aren't currently included, Stalker Weather Overhaul (SWO) is being considered to potentially enhance visuals and performance through shaders.
 - Limited compatibility: supports 16:9 aspect ratio monitors, resolutions up to 1920x1080, and English language (subtitles included).